GenaEscobar/HideTeammate/README.md

 *This plugin was inspired by surfing, but can be used in different game modes*

 **The change of cvar will be shown in the chat unless you put this command in your server.cfg: sv_logecho "0"**

+## ¿What's different about it?:
+What is different about this plugin is that the FFA or Teams mode can be activated automatically depending on the people who are playing or simply leave it manual.

 # Click on Image for YT VIDEO
 [![Alt text](https://img.youtube.com/vi/FdHJjRAupLc/0.jpg)](https://www.youtube.com/watch?v=FdHJjRAupLc)